 Revenue Recognition Policy.
 The City follows a policy (the "Revenue Recognition Policy") to contribute each year to the Municipal Pension Fund an amount in excess of the MMO.
-The determination for such additional funding is based on not including (i) the portion of the amounts generated by the increase in the Sales Tax rate that became effective on July 1, 2014 and are required by Act 205 to be deposited to the Municipal Pension Fund (see "REVENUES OF THE CITY - Sales and Use Tax"), (ii) contributions to be made by City employees that are under Plan 16 (described above in the text that immediately follows Table 19), and (iii) additional member contributions for current and future members in Plan 87 Police, in the actuarial asset value when determining the annual contribution obligation.
+The determination for such additional funding is based on not including (i) the portion of the amounts generated by the increase in the Sales Tax rate that became effective on July 1, 2014 and are required by Act 205 to be deposited to the Municipal Pension Fund (see "REVENUES OF THE CITY - Sales and Use Tax"), (ii) contributions to be made by City employees that are under Plan 16 (described above in the text that immediately follows Table 19), and (iii) additional member contributions for current and future members in Plan 87 Police, Plan 87 Fire, and all Municipal Plans in the actuarial asset value when determining the annual contribution obligation.

-The amounts projected by the City in the Twenty-Eighth Five-Year Plan to be deposited from Sales Tax revenue into the Municipal Pension Fund, for the six Fiscal Years 2019-2024, respectively, are as follows: \$47.6 million; \$53.9 million; \$59.4 million; \$64.8 million; \$70.3 million; and \$75.0 million.
+The amounts projected by the City in the Twenty-Eighth Five-Year Plan (and for Fiscal Years 2019 and 2020, the FY 2020 First Quarter QCMR) to be deposited from Sales Tax revenue into the Municipal Pension Fund, for the six Fiscal Years 2019-2024, respectively, are as follows: \$52.1 million (unaudited actual); \$53.9 million; \$59.4 million; \$64.8 million; \$70.3 million; and \$75.0 million.